 You can check which version your Echo is running by opening the Alexa app on your phone (or by going to alexa.amazon.com in your web browser).
 If you have an Echo Show, you can swipe down from the top of the screen, tap Settings then Device Options and Check for Software Updates.

-Tap the three horizontal lines in the top-left corner (or swipe right) and then tap Alexa Devices from the menu.
+In the Alexa app, tap the three horizontal lines in the top-left corner (or swipe right) and then tap Settings > Device settings.

-Tap on your Echo and scroll to the bottom.
+Tap on the Echo you want to check and scroll to the bottom.
 Tap on About and your will see the Device Software Version listed.